 I was talking with a friend and associate this morning and she mentioned that she teaches and advises people to do something in a certain way, and then sometimes finds herself not following her own advice.
 I could instantly relate to that because I do it myself from time to time.
-But, I told her that the difference to me now is that I have awareness and having awareness serves to have me recognize when I am off the path, so I can get back on quickly, whereas in the past, I may not have even noticed I was off the path.
+But, I told her that the difference to me now is that I have awareness, and having awareness serves to have me recognize when I am off the path, so I can get back on quickly, whereas, in the past, I may not have even noticed I was off the path.

 Now the quote by William James is so powerful and true in my own life.
 I know this.
-And yet, I sometimes fail to have it operate on auto pilot as I would like, find myself over in the weeds feeling stressed.
+And yet, I sometimes fail to have it operate on autopilot as I would like, find myself over in the weeds feeling stressed.
 This is where my learning and study kicks in and makes me aware that I am off in the weeds.
 This then allows and encourages me to get back on track with the truth in my life and change my thoughts.

 It is human to run old tapes and get off track.
-It is the learning that brings me awareness that helps me grow beyond and overwrite the old tapes.
+It is the learning that brings me the awareness that helps me grow beyond and overwrite the old tapes.
 That is how learning empowers me.
 The path to enlightenment is through awareness.

 1. Release all rules.
 Realize that so many of my thoughts are from past training and other people’s rules.
 Rules are just ideas that someone had and others accepted.
 Many of those rules were turned into legalisms called laws.
-To think for oneself, especially if the world in general is not in step, requires ignoring a lot of rules; e.g., you should do this, you should do that, everyone does this, everyone does that and so on.
+To think for oneself, especially if the world, in general, is not in step, requires ignoring a lot of rules; e.g., you should do this, you should do that, everyone does this, everyone does that, and so on.

 Stress is just a view and it is a fearful view.
 It is 100% thought.
-Without judgement to encourage the fear or rules to expand it, changing my thoughts to release all stress is practical and effective.
+Without judgment to encourage the fear or rules to expand it, changing my thoughts to release all stress is practical and effective.

 I Choose To Feel Better By Choosing A Better Feeling Thought Any Time I Want.
 I Want To Do So Often.